Phone-GWP-group

 Enhanced protection during transit/handling

-One of the main alternatives to Polystyrene is other polymer-based foam packaging.
+One of the main alternatives to polystyrene is other polymer-based foam packaging.
 Packaging manufacturers use materials such as Stratocell and Ethafoam to create end caps, pads, blocks, trays, and custom-designed items.

-However, these foams, whilst recyclable, suffer from some of the same problems as Polystyrene.
+However, these foams, whilst recyclable, suffer from some of the same problems as polystyrene.
 Most significantly, they are not collected in kerbside schemes and require specialist recycling facilities.

 Foam packaging products